-What Can a Handyman Do in Robertson in Robertson County, Texas?
+What Can a Handyman Do Without a License in Robertson in Robertson County, Texas?

 Texas does not have a single “general contractor” license for typical handyman/home repair work, but Texas DOES license specific trades (electrical, plumbing, HVAC, and certain fire/gas work).
 In Robertson County (and any city you work in), you may still need local permits and (sometimes) a city business license/registration even if the state does not license your handyman scope.